 - A lawyer willing to take your case on a contingency basis.
 Your lawyer will only get paid if you win your case.
 This arrangement gives you the peace of mind of knowing that your lawyer is only motivated by bringing you the best possible outcome.

 - A lawyer who is accessible and responsive.
 When you’re dealing with an auto accident attorney, the last thing you want is a lawyer who isn’t available when you need them.
 Make sure your lawyer is someone you feel comfortable communicating with and who responds promptly to your questions.

 - A lawyer who has a proven track record of success.
 When it comes to personal injury cases, experience matters; look for a lawyer with a history of successful outcomes in similar cases.

-Fetterman & Associates, PA, has a team of lawyers who meet these criteria.
+Fetterman Law has a team of lawyers who meet these criteria.
 We have been handling personal injury cases for many years and have the skills and resources to get you the compensation you deserve.

 We also know that dealing with an injury can be stressful, so we take the time to get to know our clients and their families.
 We will work closely with you throughout the process to ensure you get the best possible outcome.